MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 ```
 >

-The `runBlock` action lets us define our own action and manually rotate the bunny face down.
-We need to wrap this in an action to ensure it is executed at the correct step in the rendering loop.
-We could *override* the `didSimulatePhysics` step and apply this manually rotation however it's kind of awkward, much easier to wrap in an *SKAction*.
+The `runBlock` action lets you define your own custom action and in this case, manually rotate the bunny face down.
+You need to wrap this in an action to ensure it is executed at the correct **step** in the **rendering loop**.
+You could also achieve this with *overriding* the `didSimulatePhysics` step and applying this rotation.
+However, it's kind of awkward to do and cleaner to wrap in an *SKAction*.

-Run the project, the bunny should be face down now upon any collision.
-It's all those little extra details...
+Run the game...
+The bunny should be face down now upon any collision.
+It's all about those little bits of polish :]

 #Shake it

-It would be nice to add an old school style Star Trek camera shake.
-This time we will create our own *GameEffects.sks* SpriteKit action file, this enables us to create multiple effects that can then be reused and executed on any node.
+It would be nice to add an old school style Star Trek camera shake to emphasize the impact.
+This time you will create your own *GameEffects.sks* **SpriteKit Action file**, this enables you to store multiple effects that can be reused on any node.

 > [action]
 > Create a new *SpriteKit Action* file called `GameEffects`:
 >
 > ![Create New Action file](../Tutorial-Images/xcode_create_skaction.png)
+>
 > ![Add SpriteKit Action file GameEffects](../Tutorial-Images/xcode_create_skaction_file.png)
 >
-> Time for you to add your first *Action* let's call it `Shake`
+> Add your first *Action*, name it `Shake`
 > ![Add New Action](../Tutorial-Images/xcode_spritekit_add_new_action.png)
 >
-> Now you have an empty action timeline ready for some actions, drag across the *Move action* from the *Object Library* then reduce
-> the duration to `0.2` seconds.
+> Now you have an empty action timeline ready for some actions, drag across the *Move action* from the *Object Library*.
+Set the *Duration* to `0.2` seconds.
 >
 > ![Add Move Action](../Tutorial-Images/xcode_spritekit_action_add_move.png)
 >
-> Sadly in Xcode 7.2 it does not yet seem possible to preview this action on the scene from within the editor :(
+> **Sadly it does not yet seem possible (As of Xcode 7.2.1) to preview this action on the scene from within the scene editor :[**
 >
-> Copy and paste this action twice more and then modify the values as follows, although as always feel free to experiment.
+> Copy and paste this action two times and then modify all three actions as follows.
+>
-> *Timing Function*: `Ease In`, *Offset*: `(8,2)`
+> Set *Timing Function* to `Ease In`, set *Offset* to `(8,2)`
-> *Timing Function*: `Ease Out`, *Offset*: `(-4,-2)`
+> Set *Timing Function* to  `Ease Out`, set *Offset* to `(-4,-2)`
-> *Timing Function*: `Ease Out`, *Offset*: `(4,2)`
+> Set *Timing Function* to `Ease Out`, set *Offset* to `(4,2)`
+>

+##Shake all the nodes

-Time to try this out in our code, you don't need to worry about loading the file, SpriteKit will automatically load any SpriteKit related resources and caches them at runtime.
+Time to try this out in our code, you don't need to worry about loading the file itself, SpriteKit will automatically load any SpriteKit related resources and cache them at runtime :]

 > [action]
-> Open *GameScene.swift* and add the following after running the death action on our bunny.
+> Open *GameScene.swift* and add the following code after the death action.
 >
 ```
-/* Load our shake action resource */ let shakeScene:SKAction = SKAction.init(named: "Shake")!
+/* Load the shake action resource */ let shakeScene:SKAction = SKAction.init(named: "Shake")!
 >
 /* Loop through all nodes  */
 for node in self.children {
 >
     /* Apply effect each ground node */ node.runAction(shakeScene)
 }
 ```
-> Unfortunately the effect does not work if applied directly to the *GameScene* so we need to loop through all the child nodes in our
+> The effect can not be applied directly to the *GameScene*, so you need to loop through all the child nodes in the
-scene and apply to them all individually.
-Thankfully it is straightforward to do so.
+scene and apply them individually.
+Thankfully it is straight forward to do so.

-Run the project, when the bunny dies the screen should give a short shake.
-I encourage you to make this effect as crazy as you like,
+Run the game...
+When the bunny dies the screen should give a short shake.

+> [info]
-experimentation is the best way to see what works.
-Often the little accidents lead us onto something awesome.
+> I encourage you to make this effect as crazy as you like, experimentation is the best way to learn what works.
+Often it's the happy little accidents lead you onto something awesome.

+#Physics tweaking

-You may have noticed the game is a little tricky, perhaps too tricky.
+You may have noticed the game is a little difficult, perhaps too difficult.
 It feels like the bunny falls too hard initially and applying the touch impulse doesn't feel quite right.

 > [action]
-> Open *Hero.sks*, click on the bunny and navigate down to the physics properties, notice the *Initial Velocity* properties.
-Let's make a change here to the vertical velocity, set it to `400`.
-This should give the player a little more reaction time when the game first starts.
+> Open *Hero.sks*, click on the bunny and navigate down to the physics properties, notice the *Initial Velocity* property.
+Set this to `(0,400)`.
+This should give the player a much need reaction time cushion when the game first runs.
 > ![Bunny Physics Tweaks](../Tutorial-Images/xcode_spritekit_bunny_physics_tweaks.png)
 >

-When the bunny is falling and the player touches the screen, it feels a little sluggish.
+When the bunny is falling and the player touches the screen, the touch feels a little sluggish.
 This is due to the cumulative downward velocity generated by the bunny's fall.
-If we reset the vertical velocity at the point of touch this might make it feel more responsive.
+If you reset the vertical velocity at the point of touch this might make it feel more responsive.

 > [action]
-> Open *GameScene.swift*, navigate to the `touchesBegan(...)` method and add the following after the `gameState` check:
+> Open *GameScene.swift*, add the following in the `touchesBegan(...)` method after the `gameState` check:
 >
 ```
 /* Reset velocity, helps improve response against cumulative falling velocity */ hero.physicsBody?.velocity = CGVectorMake(0, 0)
 ```
+>

-Run the project...
-That little change has made the core mechanic feel much more satisfying.
-Good job.
+Run the game...
+That little change has made the core mechanic feel much more satisfying :]

 > [info]
-> Little tip, you've added a lot of code and your formatting may be getting a little ugly.
-Thankfully there is an easy way to reformat your code.
+> Bonus tip for making it so far:  You've added a lot of code and your formatting may be getting a little, well ugly.
+> Thankfully there is an easy way to tidy up your code with *Re-Indent*
-> Open *GameScene.swift* then press *Cmd+a* to select all your code then press *Ctrl+i* to Re-Indent.
+> Open *GameScene.swift* then select all your code with *Cmd+a*, then press *Ctrl+i* to Re-Indent.
+>

 #Summary

-Wow, a lot of ground has been covered here:
+Wow, a lot of ground has been covered in this chapter:

-- Understanding the basics of SpriteKit physics collision and contact masking
+- Understanding the principles of SpriteKit physics collision and contact masking
-- Implementing the `SKPhysicsContactDelegate` so you know when the bunny has been hit
+- Implementing the `SKPhysicsContactDelegate` so you are informed of collision conacts.
 - Creating your own custom button class
 - Implementing a simple game state manager
 - Running a custom *SKAction* and creating reusable *SKActions* visually
 - Tweaking core mechanics, making the gameplay feel just right.

-Next up, it wouldn't be a game without a scoring mechanism.
+Next up, it wouldn't be a game without a scoring mechanism for the player.